Vibe Coding for PMs

 Select Your Theme

-Since "Dark Mode" has the green checkmark, just hit Enter to accept it.
-If you prefer light mode, use your arrow keys to change the selection before hitting Enter.
+Since "Dark Mode" has the little green checkmark next to it, just hit Enter to accept it.
+If you prefer light mode, use your arrow keys to move the selection before hitting Enter.

 3